top of page

 1. Tax Rate Reductions and Deductions

 The reduction in the corporate tax rate has been a double-edged sword for SMEs.
-While some small businesses structured as C-corporations benefit directly from the lower rate, the majority of SMEs are structured as pass-through entities—such as S-corporations, partnerships, or sole proprietorships—which do not benefit directly from the corporate tax cut.
-However, the introduction of the 20% Qualified Business Income (QBI) deduction for pass-through entities offers significant tax relief, effectively lowering taxable income and, consequently, reducing the tax burden for eligible SMEs.
+Some small businesses structured as C-corporations benefit directly from the lower rate.
+However, the majority of SMEs are structured as pass-through entities—like S-corporations, partnerships, or sole proprietorships—which do not benefit directly from the corporate tax cut.

 2. Complexity and Compliance Costs